-In all experiments using Omnet, we evaluate various scenarios based on the system shown in Figure 2 and described in Section 3.
+In all experiments, we evaluate on various scenarios based on the system shown in Figure 2 and described in Section 3.
 The system begins each scenario with one server of each type, a default traffic setting of 4, and all dimmers set to 0.
 The experimental server ran 64-bit Ubuntu 14.04.5 LTS with a 16 core 2.30 GHz CPU and 32 GB of RAM, but was set to limit the planners to 10 GB of RAM.
 The GP used 8 of the available CPU cores.
 PRISM experiments use version 4.3.1 and the sparse engine, unless otherwise stated.
 We set the planning horizon to 20 for PRISM, and the maximum plan tree depth to 20 for the GP planner.
-Each experimental result is the median of 10

-$^{^{1}\}text{ECJ is available at https://cs.gmu.edu/~eclab/projects/ecj/.} \label{eq:eclab-projects/ecj/.} The source code for our planner is available at: https://github.com/ZackC/AdaptiveSystemsGeneticProgrammingPlanner} and the project of the proje$ trial runs if randomness or timing is involved.
-Where statistical tests are used to assess significance, we use the Wilcoxon rank-sum test, a non-parametric test that does not require the samples to follow a normal distribution, and is appropriate for small sample sizes.
+Each experimental result is the median of 10 trial runs if randomness or timing is involved.
+Where statistical tests are used to asses significance, we use the Wilcoxon rank-sum test, a non-parametric test that does not require the samples to follow a normal distribution, and is appropriate for small sample sizes.
 When P < 0.05, we reject the null hypothesis that the samples arise from the same population.
-In the multi-objective context, we compute a SPEA2-defined Pareto optimal front optimizing for two or more of the given fitness objectives.
+In the multiobjective context, we compute a SPEA2-defined Pareto optimal front optimizing for two or more of the given fitness objectives.
 We set the SPEA2 algorithm elite set to 50.
 In experiments that we compare to PRISM, we disable reasoning about tactic latency since this is not easily achieved in PRISM.
 Where tactic latency is considered, we set the window size to be 10,000 seconds unless otherwise specified.
-Where we compare to searches from "scratch", we use ramped half-and-half [26] to initialize the population.
+Where we compare to searches from "scratch", we use ramped half-and-half[24] to initialize the population.